Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Reliable navigation with offline capability is essential for backcountry travel.

-• Missing forest roads: Countless miles of driveable routes simply don’t appear
+• Missing roads: Miles of perfectly driveable forest roads simply don’t appear

-• No land ownership data: Can’t tell if you’re on public or private land
+• No land ownership info: Nothing to tell you if you’re about to drive onto private property

 Forest road trail